harness-community/gitness-lab/README.md

 9. Toggle the webhook off from the podinfo repository under **Webhooks** → **trigger_on_pr**.

 ![Disable Webhook](assets/disable-webhook.png)

-10. Now log out from the current user profile and log back in as the administrator user.

 **Don’t merge the PR yet**.
 You’ll do it later at the CI/CD section.